josh-wrale/ansible-wishlist/README.md

 Contribute
 ----
-- Send a pull request:
+- Send a pull request or open an issue --
-  - with your suggestions for the list
+  - with your suggestions for the list.
-  - to let the world know something on this list was born into the world
+  - to let the world know something on this list was born into the world.
-  - anything else you'd like to say
+  - to tell us all something on your mind.